-Don't Suffer a Broken Heart and Bank Account by Sweetheart Scammers as Valentine's Day Approaches
+Scammers Try to Break Your Heart and Empty Your Bank Account as Valentine's Day Approaches

-Dating apps and websites have become a popular place for online scammers to steal money and senstive information from lonely victims
+Dating apps and websites have become a popular place for online scammers to steal money and sensitive information from lonely victims looking for love

-If you miss your special someone, it's easy to feel lonely and left out of love as Valentine's Day approaches.
-He might be busy in school.
+If you miss your special someone, it's easy to feel lonely and left out of love as Valentine's Day draws closer.
+He might be busy in graduate school.
 She may have found someone else.
-Whatever the reason, scammers target lonely and heartbroken people who let down their guard, especially at this time of year.
+Whatever the reason, scammers target lonely and heartbroken people who let down their guards, especially at this time of year.
 Dating websites and apps can help you find love, but not everyone has the best intentions.

 Scams can be easy to spot or well-hidden